 Today, there are many fully managed frameworks to choose from that all set up an end-to-end streaming data pipeline in the cloud.
 Making sense of the relevant terms so you can select a suitable framework is often challenging.
 This guide will shed light on this topic and help you navigate the landscape with ease.

 Struggling with the complexity of open-source frameworks?
 Skip the lengthy coding in Scala/Java and start writing end-to-end batch and streaming ETL pipelines using nothing but the SQL you already know.
-Schedule a demo of Upsolver to learn how simple and intuitive your data pipelines can be, or check out our technical white paper to learn how the magic happens.
+Check out our technical white paper to learn how the magic happens, or get a live demo of Upsolver to see how the magic happens.

 In this post you will learn: